Wired Troubleshooting

 Is the cable all right?

 Are there any frays, nicks, or exposed parts in the sheath of the Ethernet cable you are using?
 Does the sheath of the cable look like it's experienced some stress from repeating wrapping and unwrapping?
 Sometimes damage might not be visible on the outside, and to rule the cable out try to find another that you can use.
-Are the clips which hold the cable in the port all right?
+Are the clips that hold the cable into the port in good condition?
 Have they snapped off or seem to not clip in and hold the cord in place very well?

-A test cable can be provided to you at the learning curve on the first floor of Myrin Library.
+A cable can be provided to you at the Learning Curve on the first floor of Myrin Library.

 How does the port on your device look?
-Is there any visible damage.
+Is there any visible damage?
 Same with the port you are plugging into?
-If the port is damaged it could be broken to the point were it won't properly connect to the network.
+If the port is damaged it could be broken to the point where it won't properly connect to the network.
 Although there is only one working port in each room, there may be two ports located on the same 'box' or 'wall plate', or on a different wall plate.
 You can try another port to see if the issue could be with the device itself.
-If there is physical damage or the port is out of the wall box or broken/hanging, please take a picture of the damage and send the picture as an attachment when you open up a ticket using this link.
+If there is physical damage to the port or its broken/hanging iout of the wall box , please take a picture of the damage and send the picture as an attachment when you open up a ticket using this link.

 Do I have lights?

-Note: Most laptops and desktops have these lights as indicators of network activity but if you are using a dongle attachment or a game console they may not have such lights which help to confirm network connectivity.
+Note: Most laptops and desktops have these lights as indicators of network activity, but if you are using a dongle attachment or a game console they may not have such lights.

 VPN

-This help applies to people using a personal VPN.
-If you are an Ursinus Faculty/Staff member, with an Ursinus issued laptop, and are having issues with the VPN please click here to submit a ticket with your VPN issue.
+This section applies to people using a personal VPN.
+If you are an Ursinus Faculty/Staff member, with an Ursinus-issued laptop, and are having issues with the college VPN, please click here to submit a ticket regarding your VPN issue.

-If your device is using a personal VPN that you have signed up for or perhaps it came bundled with your anti-viruse software and are experiencing connectivity issues try the following troubleshooting measures.
+If your device is using a personal VPN that you have signed up for, or perhaps it came bundled with your anti-virus software, and you're experiencing connectivity issues try the following troubleshooting measures.

-Using a VPN can also slow down your connection speed since it routes the traffic through certain tunnels meaning your data could be taking a longer trip to its destination and the reason why you are seeing slower speeds.
-In this case you would try disabling it to see if the speed picks up.
-If you are trying to game on a VPN it is not recommended as stated above cause it is potentially routing the traffic through a longer route this will increase the ping time especially when in online matches.
+Using a VPN can also slow down your connection speed since it routes the traffic through certain tunnels meaning your data could be taking a longer trip to its destination and causing you to see slower speeds.
+In this case you could try disabling it to see if the speed picks up.
+If you are trying to game on a VPN, this is not recommended as it is potentially routing the traffic through a longer route that will increase the ping time especially when in online matches.

 Still Having Trouble?